haichao-yu/learn-design-patterns/README.md

 </details>

 ## Singleton
-- A singleton is a component which is instantiated only once.
+- Singleton is a component which is instantiated only once.
 - Singletons are difficult to test.
 - Follow the Dependency Inversion Principle: Instead of depending on a concrete implementation of a singleton, consider depending on an abstraction (e.g., an interface).
 - Consider defining singleton lifetime in a Dependency Injection container.